martin2018git/finalproject/README.md

      1. the story starts with @owner settign up the @property and open it for bidding using #openForBidding method.
-     2. Individual candidates then submit their bids using #submitBid method, until the totoal ownership points (set at 100.0%) are distributed.
+     2. Individual candidates then submit their bids using #submitBid method, until the total ownership points (set at 100.0%) are distributed.
-     3. The owner then closes bidding by starting the property pruchase closing process, by invoiking the #closePurchase method.
+     3. The owner then closes bidding by starting the property purchase closing process, by invoking the #closePurchase method.
 As part of the closing the property ownership points are confirmed and any overpaid funds are unlocked for withdrawal.
-     4. Seller then can witdraw the funds (purchase price) by calling
+     4. Seller then can withdraw the funds (purchase price) by calling
-        #withdrawSellerFunds, and pruchase Ether is transferred to his/her account.
+        #withdrawSellerFunds, and purchase Ether is transferred to his/her account.
      5. Owner can then also withdraw closing costs from the account using the agreed #withdrawCLosingFees and the remaining balance is left as @propertyReserve amount for servicing the property.
-     6. If the purchase was cancelled, the owner calls #cancelPurchase and funds deposited by bidders are unlock so they can retireve them back.
+     6. If the purchase was canceled, the owner calls #cancelPurchase and funds deposited by bidders are unlock so they can retrieve them back.
      7. Finally both successful and unsuccessful bidders can withdraw the unused funds by calling individually the #withdrawFunds method.